Rasmussen University

 Rasmussen University is a private for-profit university with multiple locations throughout the United States.
-It offers associate's, bachelor's, master's and doctoral degrees at 23 campuses in Minnesota, Illinois, North Dakota, Florida, Wisconsin, Kansas and offers many programs fully online.
-In October 2020, American Public Education, Inc began the process of acquiring Rasmussen.
+It offers associate, bachelor's, master's, and doctoral degrees as well as certificates and diplomas in career-focused areas at 20 campuses in Minnesota, Illinois, North Dakota, Florida, Wisconsin, and Kansas with many programs offered online.

-Rasmussen offers on-campus and online classes leading to Bachelor of Science (BS), Associate of Applied Science (AAS), and Associate of Science (AS) degrees in career-focused areas.
-It also offers a variety of certificates and diplomas.
+Presently, the school has more than 100,000 graduates.